autonity/docs.autonity.org/oracle/install-oracle/index.md

   A Linux OS running on AMD64 architecture is required to run the pre-compiled executable.
 :::

-1. Navigate to the Autonity Oracle Server [Releases <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/releases) Archive and download the latest stable release version of the Autonity Oracle Server `autoracle-linux-amd64-<RELEASE_VERSION>.tar.gz` from the Assets section.
+1. Navigate to the Autonity Oracle Server [Releases](https://github.com/autonity/autonity-oracle/releases) Archive and download the latest stable release version of the Autonity Oracle Server `autoracle-linux-amd64-<RELEASE_VERSION>.tar.gz` from the Assets section.

 2. Create a working directory for installing Oracle Server.
 For example: